pkhaire/ldapClient/README.md

 # ldapClient - Simple LDAP user and group lookup tool

-ldapClient is a simple one-class LDAP lookup tool with the ability to search users and groups.
+ldapClient is a simple one-class LDAP lookup tool with the ability to search objects (users, groups, etc.) and display attributes.

 It is written in Java and built with Gradle with the option of generating a native image with GraalVM.